by Robin Lovelace, Jakub Nowosad, Jannes Muenchow

 This book introduces and explains the concepts underlying spatial data: points, lines, polygons, rasters, coverages, geometry attributes, data cubes, reference systems, as well as higher-level concepts including how attributes relate to geometries and how this affects analysis.

 Imagine a world in which data on companies, households and governments were widely available.
 Imagine, further, that researchers and decision-makers acting in the public interest had tools enabling them to test and model such data to explore different scenarios of the future.
 People would be able to make more informed decisions, based on the best available evidence.
 In this technocratic dreamland pressing problems such as climate change, inequality and poor human health could be solved.

 These are the types of real-world issues that we hope the methods in this book will help to address.
 Spatial microsimulation can provide new insights into complex problems and, ultimately, lead to better decision-making.
 By shedding new light on existing information, the methods can help shift decision-making processes away from ideological bias and towards evidence-based policy.

-Malone, Brendan P., Minasny, Budiman, McBratney, Alex B.
+by Malone, Brendan P., Minasny, Budiman, McBratney, Alex B

 Describes in detail, with ample exercises, how digital soil mapping is done This work includes a number of work-flows that direct users how to create digital soil maps for their own projects This work includes tutorials for users to learn the fundamentals of R, but with a focus on how to use it for digital soil mapping